anyascii/anyascii/README.md

 ## Glossary

 - [**Unicode**](https://en.wikipedia.org/wiki/Unicode):
-The universal character set.
+The universal character set, a global standard to support all the world's languages.
-Consists of 100,000+ characters over 150 scripts.
+Consists of 100,000+ characters used by 150 writing systems.
 Typically encoded into bytes using [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 - [**ASCII**](https://en.wikipedia.org/wiki/ASCII):
 The most compatible character set.